bbbradsmith/hatariB/README.md

 * Add reset to button mappings.
 * Option to automatically cold-reset after crash with a timer.
 * Test unicode filenames.
 Does Libretro expect/convert to UTF-8?
+* Accidentally broke all core option changes that aren't a reset somehow?

 Optional tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze with my real ST?